ISSA Corrective Exercise Specialist

 Sandy was open-minded and encouraging, recognising that there shouldn’t be barriers for me to participate in group glasses.
 She demonstrated flexibility by slightly tweaking things when necessary, and as a result I felt welcome and included.I also started personal training sessions with Sandy to improve my boxing technique and overall fitness.
 Because of her knowledge and professional boxing experience Sandy has helped me to become a stronger boxer and avoid injuries from using poor technique.
 Sandy always takes into consideration my physical strengths as well as limitations, tailoring our sessions accordingly to ensure I safely achieve my fitness goals through a variety of different exercises.
 My personal training sessions with Sandy are the most physically challenging and enjoyable part of my exercise routine.
 I also know that when I give 100% to my training, Sandy will give me the same in return.
 Thank you Sandy!

-I had heard about Sandy at the British Club.
+I had heard about Sandee at the British Club in Bangkok.
 I sent her a simple brief:

-“Hi Sandy.
+“Hi Sandee.
 I'm forty, fat and don't want to die.
 Can you help?”.

-Under Sandy’s guidance – and with over 10 kilograms lost – I now have the foundation to be fit and healthy for the long-term.
-Sandy has been a great source of motivation and inspiration.
+Under Sandee’s guidance – and with over 10 kilograms lost – I now have the foundation to be fit and healthy for the long-term.
+Sandee has been a great source of motivation and inspiration.

 Knowing that she was monitoring my progress has been fantastic discipline.
 Most importantly, however, Sandy has taught me how to be active.
 She’s taught me the skills to exercise properly.
 And she’s given me the knowledge to sustain a healthier life into the future.
 Whereas my previous attempts to get fit and lose weight were short-lived, working with Sandy helped me make a sustainable change.

-Several months after starting with Sandy I attended a presentation by Doctors from Bumrungrad Hospital.
+Several months after starting with Sandee I attended a presentation by Doctors from Bumrungrad Hospital.
 They said that weight (resistance) workouts were by far the most effective form of exercise, particularly for those of us who have seen a few decades and enjoyed the good life.
-In fact, Sandy had already told me everything the Doctors repeated about healthy living, metabolic processes and physiology.
+In fact, Sandee had already told me everything the Doctors repeated about healthy living, metabolic processes and physiology.

 Mark Carroll Executive Director Bangkok Thailand